FeOka95/FeOka95/README.md

 <h1 align="center">Hi, I'm Fernando</h1>

 <p align="center">
-  Tech Lead | Backend & AI Engineering | Python · RAG · LLMs
+  Tech Lead | Backend & AI Engineering
 </p>

 ---

-I'm a Technical Lead with experience building enterprise systems — from backend integrations and cloud infrastructure to data pipelines and, more recently, AI features.
-Currently architecting a RAG-based AI agent solution for an enterprise client.
+I'm a Tech Lead building enterprise AI and backend systems from backend integrations and cloud infrastructure to data pipelines and, more recently, AI features.
+My work has been hands-on throughout: Python, REST APIs, Oracle Cloud, Databricks, and currently a RAG-based AI agent implementation that's been one of the more interesting architecture challenges I've tackled.

-I work best in environments where engineering decisions have direct business impact.
+I work best in environments where engineering decisions have direct business impact and where talking to product and data people is just part of the job.
+That means designing backend services, tuning data pipelines, or figuring out the right architecture for an AI feature.

 Fluent in Portuguese, English, and Spanish.